Tamoxifen vs. Aromatase Inhibitors – How do they work?

 What do these hormones have to do with breast cancer?

-Of these, estrogen is the main female hormone stimulating breast cancer growth.
+Of these hormones, estrogen is the main female hormone stimulating breast cancer growth.
 ER-positive cancer cells have their estrogen receptors on the cell surface, and when these receptors are activated by estradiol (a type of circulating estrogen hormone), cells multiply (proliferate) and therefore the cancer grows4.
 To find out more about how estrogen functions in breast cancer, check out our previous post.
 Both tamoxifen and aromatase inhibitors (AIs) are hormonal therapies used in the treatment of estrogen positive (ER-positive) breast cancers to stop tumour growth and recurrence.

 Where is estrogen produced?